-I will note that White males account for 72% of all suicides, and 90% of suicide related deaths account for both White females and males.
-And even though males commit suicide at a higher rate than females, females attempt suicide at a higher rate than men.
-According to Chang, in the United States it is greatest in White men older than 80 years in the United States have the greatest number of suicides although younger people more frequently attempt suicide.
-Although when you factor in occupation, those with the highest rates of suicide are physicians where male and female physicians commit suicide at the same rate.
+When you factor in occupation, however, those with the highest rates of suicide among physicians, male and female commit suicide at the same rate.
 Interestingly, the highest rates of females committing suicide is in South Korea according to Värnik.
 China is also one country where women have a higher rate of suicide than men.
 Strikingly from 1980 and 1995, the rates of suicide increased by 120% among white youth and 223% among black youth between the ages of 10-14.
 Between the ages of 15-19, suicide increased by 126% for Black youth and 19% for White youth.

 This is us.
 This is our culture.
 And when I refer to this phenomena as